 - Check in regularly, but don’t micromanage.
 What’s the difference?
 Checking in means you’ve granted trust to your employees and have positive intent.
 Micromanaging means you’re expecting employees to earn your trust and have negative intent.
 You should feel empowered to regularly touch base with your employees (which will help when it comes time to have tough conversations) - just make sure you’re doing it because you genuinely want what’s best for them, and not because you’re nagging.

 Finally, a great way to foster belonging and inclusion with your remote workforce is to celebrate them.
 It’s easy to unintentionally leave remote employees out of team gatherings, which can lead to them feeling very isolated.
-Here are a few tips to avoid this situation:
+Here are a few tips to avoid this situation and keep remote employees engaged:

 - Remove friction.
 While it may not be a big deal to send all remote employees a welcome gift when they start at your 10-person company, that will quickly become unsustainable as your team grows.
 Remove any friction by using a platform that lets you send gifts digitally or allow you to give virtual praise in one seamless experience.
 Hint, Blueboard can help!